thegrommet/rest-shipwire/README.md

 rest-shipwire
 =============

-PHP Rest Server for Shipwire Integration Development
+PHP Rest Server for Shipwire Integration
 ----------------------------------------------------

+This provides a simple PHP-based REST service with dummy responses to aid in Shipwire integration development before the actual APIs are ready.

 ### Apache Virtual Host Setup